 - Hardware transparency-Hardware guarantees cache coherency by ensuring that all accesses to memory mapped by a cache are seen by the cache.
 This is accomplished either by routing the accesses of all devices to the main memory through the same cache or by copying all cache writes both to the main memory and to all other caches that share the same memory (a technique known as broadcasting).
-Hardware transparent systems are illustrated in Figure 7-6. - Non-cacheable memory Cache coherency is maintained by designating shared memory as non-cacheable.
+Hardware transparent systems are illustrated in Figure 7-7. - Non-cacheable memory Cache coherency is maintained by designating shared memory as non-cacheable.
 In such a system, all accesses to shared memory are cache misses, because the shared memory is never copied into the cache.
 The non-cacheable memory can be identified using chip-select logic or high-address bits.
-Figure 7-7 illustrates non-cacheable memory.
+Figure 7-8 illustrates non-cacheable memory. - Software can offset the reduction in the hit rate caused by non-cacheable memory by using the string move instruction (REP MOVS) to copy data between non-cacheable memory and cacheable memory and by mapping shared memory accesses to the cacheable locations.
+This technique is especially appropriate for systems in which copying is necessary for other reasons (as in some implementations of UNIX for example). - Cache flushing A cache flush writes any altered data to the main memory (if this has not been done with write-through) and clears the contents of the cache.
+If all the caches in the system are flushed before a device writes to shared memory, the potential for stale data in any cache is eliminated.